UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software/Matlab.md

 myJob2.NumWorkersRange = [num_workers, num_workers];
 ```

 6) Create a MATLAB task to be executed as part of the job.
-For this example it will consist of executing the Matlab function `RunAndVisualiseMonodomainSimulation`.
-The rest of arguments indicate that the task returns three parameters and there are five input arguments to the function.
+For this example it will consist of executing the MATLAB function `RunAndVisualiseMonodomainSimulation`.
+The rest of the arguments indicate that the task returns three parameters and there are five input arguments to the function.
 These are passed as a cell array:
 ```
 task = createTask (myJob2, @RunAndVisualiseMonodomainSimulation, 3, {5000, simulation_duration_ms, 1.4, 1.4, false});
 ```